Why Evangelicals love Israel

 Eva –אווה in Hebrew – desire, want – and longing – the longing and desire to be one with Him, to drink from the same roots of the same Tree.

-Each Eva pendant from our Moriah features sparkling diamonds of different clarity grades and Jerusalem stone from the Temple Mount in 18K and 14K gold of rose, white and yellow color.
+Each Eva pendant from our Moriah features sparkling diamonds of different clarity grades and the Jerusalem stone from the Mount Moriah in 18K and 14K gold of rose, white and yellow color.
 The sheen of the gold and diamonds add eternal elegance through the centuries.